Dale Warland: After the Dale Warland Singers

 Warland disbanded the DWS in 2004, in part to pursue more teaching and composing opportunities.
-The Dale Warland Singers Choral Score Library was purchased by University of Cincinnati College-Conservatory of Music (a/k/a Cincinnati Conservatory, a/k/a CCM), which serves as custodian of those scores.
+The Dale Warland Singers Choral Score Library was purchased by University of Cincinnati College-Conservatory of Music, which serves as custodian of those scores.
 The papers of the DWS organization also are housed and managed by CCM.
 Warland continues working with young students and directors through the Choirs of Note.
 In 2007 he was commissioned by the Utah Chamber Artists to write an a capella piece for their 2008 European summer tour.
 Benedicamus Domino for SSATBB, was premiered at the Utah Chamber Artists' Winter Concert on March 3, 2008.
 With Warland in attendance, the Utah Chamber Artists performed the piece at St Bride's Church in London and the Landmark Arts Centre in Teddington on June 17, 2008, and at St. Paul's Cathedral in London on June 18, 2008.
 Warland has guest conducted several prominent choral ensembles since his retirement from the DWS, including Opus 7 and the Cincinnati Vocal Arts Ensemble.
 Since 2010, Warland has conducted the Minnesota Beethoven Festival Chorale, part of the Minnesota Beethoven Festival in Winona, Minnesota.
 This ensemble, which has ranged in size from 42 to 44 voices, has included many of the former members of the Dale Warland Singers, and has presented two concerts on the July schedule of the festival each year.
 The 2012 Minnesota Beethoven Festival performances featured the premiere of Warland's arrangement of "Tenting On The Old Campground," written for the Festival Chorale.